Logo

 Top tip

-Joint borrower sole proprietor mortgages can work out a cheaper and more convenient option for parents or grandparents trying to help sons, daughters and grandchildren onto the housing ladder.
+Joint Borrower Sole Proprietor Mortgages can work out a cheaper and more convenient option for parents or grandparents trying to help sons, daughters and grandchildren onto the housing ladder.

-If your parents would prefer to contribute to your deposit, Tembo can also advise on a Deposit Boost mortgage.
-This unlocks money from your family member's existing property and uses that cash to either top up your deposit or create one from scratch.
+"If your parents would prefer to contribute to your deposit, they could use a Deposit Boost mortgage instead.
+This unlocks money from your family member's existing property and uses that cash to either top up your deposit or create one from scratch."

 user-avatar